 We stayed in tent #3D—it was located on the shores of the Saint Lawrence River.
 Our days were spent relaxing in our hammock, hiking on the nearby trails, having coffee on our adorable porch, having a glass of wine with our neighbors, cooking over the fire and admiring our riverfront property.

 Everything about the oTENTik was adorable.
 I absolutely loved staying there, especially because it felt so private.
 Each site has a bit of a different layout and setup, and I have to say, I think ours was our favorite of the five.
 We were also pleasantly surprised to see that we had local cell service from our site—the river straddles the border between the United States and Canada and we were picking up AT&T service even though we were in Canada!
 I know it’s nice to be disconnected when camping and to fully enjoy nature, but when you have to work, you have to work and any burst of connecting is welcome.

 Mallorytown Landing was a perfect jumping off point for exploring the 1000 Islands area.
 There are several small towns nearby with restaurants, shops, and general stores.
 If you want to get out and enjoy the water you can take a boat tour, go paddling, swimming, and even diving.

 Overall, we had a wonderful few days camping in an oTENTik at Thousand Islands National Park.
 We loved staying in the tent and thought the site was a fun and quirky accommodation option to try out.
 It was so refreshing to wake up with the birds chirping outside and a cool breeze flowing in from the window, and ending each evening with a relaxing bonfire by the water makes it an experience we won’t soon forget.

-Have you ever stayed in an oTENTik or would you like to?
+Have you ever stayed in an oTENTik before?